fixate/pw-mvc-boilerplate/README.md

 ## Requirements

-The boilerplate uses traits to seperate concerns in the `ApplicationController`, as such it required `PHP 5.4`.
+The boilerplate uses traits to separate concerns in the `ApplicationController`, as such it required `PHP 5.4`.
 If you would rather run on `PHP =< 5.3` you just need to remove the traits and inline the code into `ApplicationController`.

 ## Installation